Montclair–Boonton Line

-The Montclair-Boonton Line is a commuter rail line of New Jersey Transit Rail Operations in the United States.
+The Montclair–Boonton Line is a commuter rail line of New Jersey Transit Rail Operations in the United States.
 It is part of the Hoboken Division.
-The line is a consolidation of three individual lines: the former Delaware, Lackawanna & Western Railroad's Montclair Branch, which ran from Hoboken Terminal to Bay Street, Montclair; the Erie Railroad's Greenwood Lake Division (segment from Montclair to Mountain View-Wayne), which originally ran from the Erie's Jersey City Terminal to Greenwood Lake, NY; and the former Lackawanna Boonton Line, which ran from Hoboken to Hackettstown, New Jersey.
+The line is a consolidation of three individual lines: the former Delaware, Lackawanna & Western Railroad's Montclair Branch, which ran from Hoboken Terminal to Bay Street, Montclair, the Erie Railroad's Greenwood Lake Division, a segment from Montclair to Mountain View–Wayne which originally ran from the Jersey City Terminal to Greenwood Lake, NY, and the former Lackawanna Boonton Line, which ran from Hoboken to Hackettstown, New Jersey.

 The Montclair-Boonton line was formed when the Montclair Connection opened on September 30, 2002.
 The line serves 28 active rail stations in New Jersey along with New York Pennsylvania Station.
 It crosses through six counties, serving six stations in the township of Montclair, two in the town of Bloomfield, and one in the city of Newark.
-Trains along the Montclair-Boonton Line heading eastward usually originate at Hackettstown, Mount Olive, Lake Hopatcong, Dover, or Montclair State University, bound for either Hoboken Terminal or New York Penn Station.
+Trains along the Montclair–Boonton Line heading eastward usually originate at Hackettstown, Mount Olive, Lake Hopatcong, Dover, or Montclair State University, bound for either Hoboken Terminal or New York Penn Station.
 On system maps the line is colored maroon and its symbol is a bird, after the state bird, the eastern goldfinch.

 For 2010, of 31 inbound and 34 outbound daily weekday trains, 21 inbound and 22 outbound Midtown Direct trains (about 66%) use the Kearny Connection to Secaucus Junction and New York Penn Station; the rest go to Hoboken Terminal.
 Trains to Hoboken run only at rush hour.
 Passengers can transfer at Secaucus Junction, Newark Broad Street Station, Montclair State University, or Dover to reach other destinations if necessary.
-Truncated weekend service on the Montclair-Boonton Line began on November 8, 2009, with service every two hours between Bay Street station in Montclair and Hoboken terminal, with the train making all local stops.
+Truncated weekend service on the Montclair–Boonton Line began on November 8, 2009, with service every two hours between Bay Street station in Montclair and Hoboken terminal, with the train making all local stops.
 This was an extension of existing Hoboken-to-Newark service, previously listed on the Morris & Essex timetables.